 All state employees are responsible to be proper stewards of state resources.
-Employees who believe there has been instance of employee misconduct have a responsibility to report the activity.
+Employees who believe there has been an instance of employee misconduct have a responsibility to report the activity.
 There are several avenues available for employees to report such activity.

 If it is determined or there is substantial reason to suspect improper conduct, an employee may download and complete a Claim of Employee Misconduct Form.
 It is important to provide as much detail information as possible in order to ensure a timely, thorough investigation.

-This form when completed may be sent via fax, email, mail, or hand-delivered to Internal Audit.
+This form when completed may be sent via fax, email, mail or hand-delivered to Internal Audit.

 A preliminary inquiry is performed to determine if an irregularity has occurred, the potential magnitude of the activity, the individuals involved, and if evidence is sufficient to support further investigation.

-If there is sufficient evidence, the Internal Auditor will plan to undertake prompt investigative action.
-If the report of improper conduct is a loss of funds, property or illegal activity, the Internal Auditor will coordinate with the State Auditor's Office any further investigation.
+If there is sufficient evidence, the internal auditor will plan to undertake prompt investigative action.
+If the report of improper conduct is a loss of funds, property or illegal activity, the internal auditor will coordinate with the State Auditor's Office any further investigation.

 A memo of engagement is prepared and sent to the appropriate University officials when it is determined an investigation is necessary.
 This memo is a notice of intent to audit and outlines the purpose of the investigation.

 During the investigation, the internal auditor is to be provided full access to examine, copy, and/or remove records or portion of the contents of files, desks, cabinets and other storage facilities located on the premises, (see BPPM 30.12).

 At the conclusion of the investigation, a report is issued to the appropriate University officials.
 If the employee filing the Claim of Misconduct has provided a name and contact, he/she will also receive a copy of the report.

 Note that once a report has been issued to appropriate officials, the investigation working papers and the report are public documents and subject to a Public Records Request.